chasm/resources/code/encoding-decoding/README.md

 how do we keep track of the power? well, if we're iterating through the array from left to right, power is going to start at ```bitArray.length - 1``` and decrement by 1 every iteration

-we can add a few things in our for loop to take care of this:
+we can add a few things in our for loop to account for this:

 ```javascript
 function binToInt (bin) {